harvard-votes/votable/README.md

-# CampusContact
+# Votable

-### CampusContact is the only campus-first peer-to-peer relational organizing tool.
+### Votable is the only campus-first peer-to-peer relational organizing tool.